danieltucker/claude-devs/README.md

 ### Claude Code (CLI or VS Code) — slash commands

-After installing, invoke any dev with a slash command:

 ```
-/pm I have a new project idea — where do I start?
-/code-review Review the auth module in src/auth/
-/security Threat model the user data flow in this app
-/ui Here's my dashboard — what should be improved?
-/senior-dev This function is returning undefined intermittently...
+/cognigy-pm I need to build a new account recovery flow
+/cognigy-prompt-analyst Why does this prompt return the wrong output when the user asks X?
+/cognigy-security Audit this agent export before it goes to production
+/cognigy-docs Generate documentation for this agent
 ```

-The slash command loads the full dev persona and passes your message to it.
-No path required.

-Use `@` to load a dev mid-conversation or chain multiple devs in one session:
+Load a dev or reference file mid-conversation with `@`:

 ```
-@~/.claude/devs/pm.md
+@~/.claude/devs/cognigy-pm.md
+@~/.claude/devs/cognigy-nodes.md
 ```

 ### Claude.ai (web / app)